devnax/naxcss/README.md

    // set you own class prefix
    classPrefix: "css-",

-   // the cachePrefix is a prefix for the cache key. every css render has a unique cache key and there add the cachePrefix.
-If you change the cachePrefix conditionally then another cache will create.
-   cachePrefix: "",

    // You can use it for your responsive breakpoint. you can define your screen size with a name then it will work for your responsive design.
    breakpoints: {
       xs: 500,